-16 Intangible patterns like works of authorship are usually considered non-rivalrous because, as Goold explains, "one person's use does not affect the use of another."
-Goold, Unbundling, supra note 1, at 1831.
-Despite the possibility of infinitely replicating a book or song, physical inexhaustibility does not guarantee that one person's use will not affect another person's profit.
+16 Id. at 1870-71.
+Intangible patterns like works of authorship are usually considered non-rivalrous because, as Goold explains, "one person's use does not affect the use of another."
+Id. at 1870.
+Despite the possibility of infinitely replicating a book or song, physical inex-haustibility does not guarantee that one person's use will not affect another person's profit.
 Goold essentially tries to identify occasions on which the rivalrous aspect predominates.
-For further discussion of what might constitute a 'rivalrous use', and of the category's ambiguities, see infra at {section on the 'right of creative control'} .
+For further discussion of what might constitute a "rivalrous use," and of the category's ambiguities, see Part IV.

-17 I am glad Goold did not propose a sub-tort to vindicate publisher as distinct from authorship interests.
-In my view, publishers' claims under copyright should be related to the publishers' role in incentivizing creative expression, and no deference should be paid in copyright cases to supporting publishers' non-creative activities.
-Wendy J. Gordon, Authors, Publishers and Public Goods: Trading Gold for Dross, 36 LOYOLA L.A.
-L. REV. 159-97 (2002) (arguing that in Eldred v.
-Ashcroft, 537 U.S. 186 (2003), the Supreme erred when it hinted that noncreative publisher activity constituted an interest capable of helping to justify federal copyright.)
+17 I am glad Goold did not propose a subtort to vindicate publisher, as distinct from authorship, interests.
+In my view, publishers' claims under copyright should be related to the publishers' role in incentivizing creative expression, and no deference should be paid in copyright cases to supporting publishers' noncreative activities.
+See Wendy J. Gordon, Authors, Publishers and Public Goods: Trading Gold for Dross, 36 Loy.
+L.A.
+L. Rev. 159, 197-198 (2002).